-Below the allotments in Manchester Drive, Leigh on Sea, there is a 14m diameter, 14m deep storm water wet well collecting much of the surface water for area before pumping it towards the Thames.
-Periodic maintenance is required to keep the well clear of solid debris and attend to pumps, valves and pipework.
+Below the allotments in Manchester Drive, Leigh on Sea, there is a 14m diameter, 14m deep storm water wet well collecting much of the surface water from the area before pumping it towards the Thames.
+Periodic maintenance is required to keep the well clear of solid debris and attend to pumps, valves, and pipework.
 Accessing this chamber, however, is so problematic that there had been no work to it in over 10 years.

 - Operational allotment with daylight access to be fully maintained

 - Adjacent residential areas restricting noise and out of hours work